yasirkula/UnityTextToTextMeshProUpgradeTool/.github/README.md

 ### Upgrading [SimpleFileBrowser](https://github.com/yasirkula/UnitySimpleFileBrowser)

 Add `Plugins/SimpleFileBrowser` folder to the **Assets & Scenes To Upgrade** list and then upgrade everything.
 No manual intervention necessary.

+**NOTE:** As of v1.7.0, SimpleFileBrowser uses TextMesh Pro by default.

 ### Upgrading [ImageCropper](https://github.com/yasirkula/UnityImageCropper)